Common-Man-2077/SEEK_Job_Ads_Data_Scrapper/README.md

 After that, the program will also ask you the number of samples you want to include in this session.

-Finally, it will output a json file which allows you to do further data visualisation later.
+Finally, it will output a json file which allows you to do further data visualisation.

 This is my first project.
 So let me know if there are any problems.